|TEAM STATS||GF||GA||POWER PLAY|

 |Team Outlook and Scouting Report|

-At 14-6-0 the Maple Leafs are exceeding expectations.
-The combined projected win total based on per game money lines is 11 wins.
-If you consider winning as a clear-cut underdog or winning by 2+ goals as a slight favorite, then they have 5 good wins but they also have 5 bad losses.
+At 36-19-4 the Maple Leafs are exceeding expectations.
+The combined projected win total based on per game money lines is 34 wins.
+They have 18 bad losses (they were favored or got blown out as slight underdogs) vs 9 good wins (wins as clear underdog, or 2+ final margin in what was expected to be a close game).
 They have been better than expected on the road.
-Their 9-1-0 road record is +41% better than their expected win percentage.
-Their record over the last 3 weeks and win% (7-3-0, 70%) is better than their expected 53% win percentage.
-The Maple Leafs are a good team (in simulations) and won 58.2% of the simulations vs every other team playing on a neutral court with players available in the playoffs (#7 in the league).
+Their 19-8-3 road record is +11% better than their expected win percentage.
+Their record over the last 3 weeks and win% (6-2-2, 60%) is pretty much what was expected of them and mirrors their season overall.
+We have simulated the Maple Leafs playing every other team on neutral ice (with players who would be available in the playoffs) and they won an impressive 64.6% of the time (#2 in the league).
 They have moved up from #9 in the league back on 6/11.

 Their record should be slightly better.
-Their average goal differential is +0.95 which ranks #2 in the league, but their rank based on points (per game) is #3.
+Their average goal differential is +0.69 which ranks #3 in the league, but their rank based on points (per game) is #5.
 This is a relatively better road team than a home team.
-They are the #1 ranked team in goal differential in road games, vs #23 in home games.
-Their average goal differential in their past 7 games is +2.14 which ranks them #1 over this stretch, slightly better than the season overall.
+They are the #2 ranked team in goal differential in road games, vs #8 in home games.
+They are trending down.
+Their average goal differential in their past 6 games is +0.17 (#13 over this stretch).

 OFFENSIVE STATS PER GAME (League Rank):